-There’s so much pressure on all of us nowadays to ‘be the best we can be’ and ‘live our best lives’ (writing those bloody phrases just made me throw up in my mouth a little).
+There’s so much pressure on all of us nowadays to ‘be the best we can be’ and ‘live our best lives’ (writing that just made me throw up in my mouth a little).

-But what ever happened to just being satisfied with what you’ve got?
+But what ever happened to embracing the simple life and being satisfied with what you’ve got?

 The Path to Hell is Paved with Good Intentions